phoswald/sample-openliberty/README.md

 - Static web content
 - Dynamic web content using JAX-RS and Thymeleaf
 - REST endpoints using JAX-RS
-- Derby database using JPA
+- H2 database using JPA

 ## Run Standalone